snath-ai/.github/profile/README.md

 ---

-# Snath.ai™ Platform (Commercial)
+# SnathAI™ Platform (Commercial)

-The Snath.ai™ commercial platform extends the open‑source Lár Engine with enterprise‑grade capabilities for deployment, monitoring, and operational management of agent‑based systems.
+The SnathAI™ commercial platform extends the open‑source Lár Engine with enterprise‑grade capabilities for deployment, monitoring, and operational management of agent‑based systems.

 ## Platform Components